brain-geek/prefetcher/README.md

 [![Code Climate](https://codeclimate.com/github/brain-geek/prefetcher/badges/gpa.svg)](https://codeclimate.com/github/brain-geek/prefetcher)
 [![Test Coverage](https://codeclimate.com/github/brain-geek/prefetcher/badges/coverage.svg)](https://codeclimate.com/github/brain-geek/prefetcher)

-This gem provides a simple-to-use interface to work with frequently requested http requests from your api.
+This gem provides a simple-to-use interface to work with frequently requested http data from your api.
 It gets request response from memory, if possible.
 But also this means you have to update this cache from time to time (using [whenever](https://github.com/javan/whenever), for example).
 Any kind of non-200 responses will not be memoized, so you can be always sure that you don't use broken data.
 Redis is used to store data.
 [RDoc](http://rdoc.info/github/brain-geek/prefetcher/master/frames)

 ## Installation